An incorrect bite might be responsible for your TMJ pain. Contact us today to discuss a solution.

 One of the original forms of Chinese medicine, acupuncture acts by restoring the balance flow of Qi, or energy.
 Our different nerves are connected throughout our body.
 If you have a headache for instance, one of the most common acupuncture treatments s to pinch the muscle between your thumb and index finger.
 To treat TMD or TMJ, needles may be inserted around the jaw, or even in other places on your body.
 These locations can alter the flow of Qi through the jaw to relieve pain and inflammation.

 Massage is one of the best techniques that can help address the cause of TMD and TMJ.
 Whether the pain comes from arthritis, a jaw injury, or from repeatedly grinding or clenching your teeth, regular massage therapy can make a difference.
 Teeth-clenching and grinding will lessen when the masseter muscles of the face are massaged.
-Dr. Postol and his team members can perform the massage in our office, or we can recommend a reputable massage therapist in your area.
+Dr. Postol and his team can perform the massage in our office, or we can recommend a reputable massage therapist in your area.

 Depending on your jaw pain severity, Dr. Postol may recommend a home or office treatment.